 I use this cervical spine test when I suspect a patient has a cervical disc herniation causing say a C4, C5, C6 or C7 radiculopathy.
 It might also be useful when assessing sports injuries on the side of the field like a stinger injury in rugby.

 I read that the sensitivity and specificity values are 30%-42% and 90-100% respectively.
-What this means it is low in saying yes you do have cervical disc herniation with nerve entrapment, but it is high in ruling one out.
+What this means the test is poor in saying for sure that yes you do have cervical disc herniation with a nerve entrapment (low sensitivity), but it is high in ruling one in.

 That is why there are other useful orthopaedic tests for the neck I like are: